The junco is an itinerant species of bird and a member of the American finch family.

 We often appreciate individuals who evince a persona we like or can relate to.
 In life, we are advised to draw on positive characters and shape our mien around them, and in all this still remaining original and keeping our individuality.

 One can therefore relate to the free spirit of the junco.
 You can be an open minded hearer and speaker of the truth.
 Bearing in mind that what we express is equally important as how, you can learn to say honest things, but in a nice way.

 We are often advised to live life at its full.
 A ready way to achieve this is to experience as many good things as possible.
 These experiences are got through reaching out of our immediate circle, leaving our comfort zones, walled off from others; physically, emotionally, intellectually or otherwise.

-For some this could mean travelling to various places, going on safari, the great outdoors.
+For some this could mean traveling to various places, going on safari, the great outdoors.
 For others, it could simply be talking to that person we've seen but never known for such a long time.
-We can tap into the adventurous nature of the junco, strike out of our norms, and break the mould.
+We can tap into the adventurous nature of the junco, strike out of our norms, and break the mold.

 'Never give up'.
 Tough people outlasting tough times are a popular mantra.
 Life shall serve us as she pleases, circumstances change and unexplained things happen.
 We can tap into the resilient nature of the junco, which hold their own quite well against predators.

 The worry on a discomforting situation is itself a problem to internal tranquillity, and does not much good to relieve said situation.
 You can, and needs must, invent and adopt within yourself a free spirit not unlike the junco’s which effects our catharsis and affords us the resilience to stave off life's 'predation' which assails all: male or female, rich or poor.